ncremaschini/stories/clqjpgxgb000108l7bsczfr7p.md

 ## Pitfalls: things to be careful about

-Here I list some of the pifalls I have encountered in this integration.
+Here I list some of the pitfalls I have encountered in this integration.
 This is not an exhaustive list of what goes wrong with Amazon Cognito and the social login flow, but again my personal experience or in other words things I found during my working days.

 ### Watch out for Cognito limits